 “Our mission is to provide an exciting fun-filled experience for our students to gain the fundamentals and skills of dance while incorporating the importance of discipline, responsibility and the ability to interact with their peers.”

 Monthly Tuition is due on the first lesson of the month, regardless of the student’s attendance.
 Classes begin in September and continue through June.
 Dance fees are the same every month regardless of the number of weeks in any given month. a $10.00 late fee will be added to payments not received by the 5th of the month.
 A $25.00 charge will be assessed for any returned checks.
 A sibling discount of $5.00 off the monthly tuition is available per sibling.
+Prices are subject to change.

 Terri Hicks, OwnerA dancer since the age of three, Terri’s skills emerged from extensive training in dance arts under such greats as Jamie Pisano, choreographer and dance instructor best known for her work in the movie “Tap” with Gregory Hines.
 A dancer since 1990, Terri is a member of Florida Dance Masters, an educational dance teacher organization which has served the dance industry for more than a century.
 She is a performer, Master teacher, dance coach, adjudicator, and choreographer.
 Each year her Competition and Travel Teams receive top awards at national competitions and shows.
 Personally she continues to win national teaching and choreography awards.
 Terri is the owner and Instructor of Dance Dynamix.
 Terri has also served as a cheerleading coach and choreographer for Leesburg High School, and recently was selected as a judge for a national dance competition in Las Vegas.